michelenatale/Cryptography/README.md

 ## CryptoRandom

-CryptoRandom is a very fast, easy to use and cryptographically secure random number generator for everyday use.
+CryptoRandom is a very fast, easy-to-use and cryptographically as well as thread-safe random number generator for everyday use.

 CryptoRandom is based on the RandomNumberGenerator provided by Dotnet.
 The most important data types are available for quick use.